 https://doi.org/10.1351/goldbook.A00381

-In the representation of stereochemical relationships 'anti' means 'on opposite sides' of a reference plane, in contrast to '@S06216@' which means 'on the same side', as in the following examples.
+In the representation of stereochemical relationships 'anti' means 'on opposite sides' of a reference plane, in contrast to 'syn' which means 'on the same side', as in the following examples.

-- When the terms are used in the context of @C01033@ or @T06446@, they designate the relative orientation of substituents in the substrate or product:
+- When the terms are used in the context of chemical reactions or transformations, they designate the relative orientation of substituents in the substrate or product:

 - Addition to a carbon-carbon double bond: